The Digestion Question: Who are We Really Feeding?

 Love Your Gut and Your Life

 Living in the modern age means adjusting to new systems of living.
 Readdressing habits of our predecessors and ancestors can in fact move us forward at an even greater and more profound level.
-Maintaining healthy eating habits and disciplines, adding the right foods and supplements like MassZymes, and staying hydrated will help keep your gut happy and manifest a more enjoyable life as well.
+Maintaining healthy eating habits and disciplines, adding the right foods and supplements like MassZymes and above all a high-quality spore probiotic, and staying hydrated will help keep your gut happy and manifest a more enjoyable life as well.

 Perhaps the great poet, Ralph Waldo Emerson said it best: